 4. Inspect Wooden Floors and Furniture

-Further, you must inspect and clean up the hardwood floors that are in your house to make sure the termites won’t be hiding or chewing your wooden structures.
+Further, you must inspect and clean up the hardwood floors in your house to ensure the termites won’t be hiding or chewing your wooden structures.

 Also, block all the open floor vents and openings since poor ventilation may cause a rise in moisture and humidity in your property – this increases the risk of termite infestation.

-Clothes may also attract termites into your house and thus you’ll need to remove the clothe piles.
+Clothes may also attract termites into your house, and thus you’ll need to remove the clothing piles.
 Clothes also have cellulose and hence will attract and feed termites.

 3 Indoor Termite Prevention Tips